nriser/project-tictactoe/README.md

-git# TicTacToe game built by Nikki Riser
+# TicTacToe game built by Nikki Riser

 Link to the game: https://nriser.github.io/project-tictactoe/